 Balanced Case for Tenure-Track Faculty

+Candidates may present either a single-area-of-excellence or a balanced case for promotion or tenure.
 In all promotion and/or tenure cases, the candidate must demonstrate at least satisfactory performance in the areas of responsibility that pertain to their faculty types.
 In Balanced Cases, the candidate must demonstrate that their work constitutes clearly more than satisfactory accomplishments in at least two of the three areas, with convincing evidence of significant peer-evaluated impact and quality.
 The sum total of all of their accomplishments across all areas (“balanced strengths”) cumulatively adds up to a level of excellence that is “of comparable benefit to the university” as a single-area case (ACA-38.)

 Expectations for all tenure-track balanced cases: